 The membrane that surrounds a cell is made up of proteins and lipids.
 Depending on the membrane’s location and role in the body, lipids can make up anywhere from 20 to 80 percent of the membrane, with the remainder being proteins.
 Cholesterol, which is not found in plant cells, is a type of lipid that helps stiffen the membrane.
 Image Credit: National Institute of General Medical Sciences

 Those fatty acids with no carbon-carbon double bonds are called saturated.
 Those that have two or more double bonds are called polyunsaturated.
 Oleic acid is monounsaturated, as it possesses a single double bond.

 Saturated fats are typically solids and are derived from animals, while unsaturated fats are liquids and usually extracted from plants.

 Unsaturated fats assume a particular geometry that prevents the molecules from packing as efficiently as they do in saturated molecules, leading to their propensity to exist as a liquid rather than a solid.
 Thus, the boiling point of unsaturated fats is lower than that of saturated fats.

-Lipids are utilized or synthesized from the dietary fats.
-There are in addition numerous biosynthetic pathways to both break down and synthesize lipids in the body.
+Lipids are utilized directly, or otherwise synthesized, from fats present in the diet.
+There are numerous biosynthetic pathways to both break down and synthesize lipids in the body.

-There are, however, some essential lipids that need to be obtained from the diet.
-The main biological functions of lipids include storing energy as lipids may be broken down to yield large amounts of energy.
-Lipids also form the structural components of cell membranes and form various messengers and signalling molecules within the body.
+The main biological functions of lipids include storing energy, as lipids may be broken down to yield large amounts of energy.
+Lipids also form the structural components of cell membranes, and form various messengers and signaling molecules within the body.